ephemery-testnet/ephemery-resources/README.md

 ## Run a node

-At this moment, official client releases don't include predefined Ephemery testnet.
+At this moment, official client releases mostly don't include predefined Ephemery testnet.
 To connect the client to Ephemery network, it has to be done manualy.

 Download latest Ephemery parameters from its [release](https://github.com/ephemery-testnet/ephemery-genesis/releases/) and point your client to it like with any custom network.
 ```